ipinfo/laravel/README.md

 ##### OriginatingIPSelector

-Object of [OriginatingIPSelector](https://github.com/ipinfo/php/blob/master/src/iphandler/OriginatingIPSelector.php) class can be used as alternate to provide the originating client ip address.
-The originating client ip address is extracted from x-forwarded-for header.
-Keep in mind that this ip address is least trusted one if proxies are involved.
+A [OriginatingIPSelector](https://github.com/ipinfo/php/blob/master/src/iphandler/OriginatingIPSelector.php) selects an IP address by trying to extract it from the `X-Forwarded-For` header.
+This is not always the most reliable unless your proxy setup allows you to trust it.
+It will default to the source IP on the request if the header doesn't exist.

 This selector can be set by setting the `ip_selector` config value in `\config\services.php`.

 ```php
 'ipinfo' => [